 You’re going to feel like you’re boring people.
 You’re going to feel that inner resistance to ‘not be too salesy’.
 You’re going to notice other people on social media slagging off people for selling too much.

 How much money you’re earning and what that means for your life and that beautiful butterfly effect that it’ll have on the rest of your world?

 Or what a few nincompoops are saying on social media.
 Who are probably jealous because someone else has got the balls to put themselves out there and actually make something of themselves.

 What you need to do next to sell your offer

 How did you fare?
 Did you manage to tick of all six must-haves that’ll enable you to sell your service?
 If not, I can help.
 Get yourself on the waitlist for my Supercharge Your Sales course.

-If you stumbled over whether or not your offer is actually something that people would want, then check out my Package Up Your Services course.
+Or f you stumbled over whether your offer is actually something that people will buy, then download my Will It Sell checklist.